apache/incubator-kie-kogito-examples/jbpm-polyglot-example/README.md

 ### Node.js app

-This example defines the same jBPM process and rules and also starts a Node.js server running on port 8080 which showcasts how easy we can use our Kodito application inside a Node.js app with GraalVM.
+This example defines the same jBPM process and also starts a Node.js server running on port 8080 which showcasts how easy we can use our Kodito application inside a Node.js app with GraalVM.